 Typefaces and fonts

 The typography here can be sharp, minimalist, or overflowing calligraphy.
 Body texts: sans serifs or serif typefaces that are extinct and relatively inflexible.

 The design here leaves a bold and strong impression.
 Intense colors and layouts are presented powerfully.
-Pure, intense, and cold colors and visuals are dramatic, geometric.
+Pure, intense, and cold colors and visuals are dramatic, and geometric.
 Calligraphy and scripts are very expressive and purposeful.
 Illustrations can be detailed and simple, but they are impressive.

 This palette consists mainly of very clear hues, and the overall impression is cool.
 There is a strong contrast between pure colors, extreme shades, and tints.

 Pastels are not found here.
-This is the only group that includes black, polar white and neon colors.
+This is the only group that includes black, polar white, and neon colors.

 You can find magenta, shocking pink, Persian orange, pistachio, lemon yellow, cyan, royal blue, ice blue, midnight blue, indigo, and royal purple.
-Supporting neutrals are black, white, charcoal, silver-gray.
+Supporting neutrals are black, white, charcoal, and silver-gray.
 No beige, cream, or other subtle tones.